Can you take a probiotic while breastfeeding?

 Broadly speaking, there are two main types of probiotic bacteria:

-• Lactobacillus: Probiotic lactobacilli is one of the most common probiotics that is naturally occurring in your digestive system.
-It's also found in a range of foods and supplements and is used to support gut health.
+• Lactobacillus: Probiotic lactobacilli is one of the most common probiotics that is naturally occurring in your digestive system [3].
+It's also found in a range of foods and dietary supplements and is used to support gut health.

 Plus, there is also a strain of yeast probiotics known as Saccharomyces boulardii.

-While these strains of bacteria are naturally occurring in the gut, it can be beneficial to take probiotic supplements are they can:
+While these strains of bacteria naturally occur in the gut, it can be beneficial to take probiotic supplements are they can:

 • Support recovery from illness or a health condition that has disrupted your gut microbiota.